JMMP-Group/GO_coordination/meetings/minutes_18Sep2025.md

 <br>

 AA later presented these results (and those from the `nn_fsbc` experiments) to the NEMO Systems Team.
 The main outcomes from this were:
+  * All agreed that we need to understand the reason for the differences and that the NEMO ST should follow-up on this; discussion TBC in the next meetings - see initial work plan below (Actions)
   * Andrew Coward (NOC) suggested running with a 45m timestep to see if the magnitude of the differences are proportional to the timestep size
-    * <ins>Action: DC to run an eORCA025 RK3 experiment with a 45m timestep</ins>
   * Sibylle Techene (CNRS) mentioned that it should be possible to run eORCA1 with a 2h timestep (90m at least)
-    * <ins>Action: DC to run an eORCA1 RK3 experiment with a 2hr timestep</ins>
   * Jerome Chanut (Mercator) mentioned that the TKE scheme itself has a timestep-dependence (in the dissipation term) and that we should try running with a non-prognostic vertical mixing scheme e.g. Richardson number scheme or constant diffusivity.
-    * <ins>Action: DC to run eORCA025 and eORCA1 RK3 experiments with the Richardson number vertical mixing scheme</ins>
   * Sebastien Masson (CNRS) asked for the namelists and/or `ocean.output` files for CG's experiments
-    * <ins>Action: DC to provide these</ins>

 <br>

 How long should we continue to try and understand this?
 What should we try next?

   * AB suggested running with a 15m timestep
-    * <ins>Action: DC to run an eORCA025 experiments with a 15m timestep</ins>
   * MB thinks the advection scheme is now the most likely culprit
     * DC suggested that the trends diagnostics may be useful, and that it might be worth trying a simpler tracer advection scheme
-    * <ins>Action: DC to run an eORCA025-RK3 experiment with 4th-order centered tracer advection instead of 4th order FCT and with the trends diagnostics activated</ins>
+    * <ins>We should run an eORCA025-RK3 experiment with 4th-order centered tracer advection instead of 4th order FCT and with the trends diagnostics activated.
+See Actions.</ins>

 </ul>